 Column (3) adds a control for patent value (citations count) and dummy variables to account for cases where there are duplicate disputes and for (small) infringers for whom we were unable to compute the fragmentation index.
 The estimated coefficients on Fragmentation, Complementarity and CAFC are robust to the inclusion of these additional controls.
 As expected, we find that negotiations over more valuable patents take longer to settle.
 A one standard deviation increase in the citations count extends dispute duration by 0.78 months.
 However, as we show in the next Section, this estimate corresponds to patents of an 'average' age.
-Taken together with the finding by Lanjouw and Schankerman (2001, 2004) that more valuable patents are much more likely to be involved in litigation in the first place, one can say that patent enforcement and licensing are most problematic precisely for the patents that matter most.
+Taken together with the finding by Lanjouw and Schankerman (2001a, 2004) that more valuable patents are much more likely to be involved in litigation in the first place, we conclude that patent enforcement and licensing are most problematic precisely for the patents that matter most.
 Moreover, our finding that both patent value and complementarity independently affect dispute duration suggests that our measure of complementarity is not just a proxy for value.
 Finally, the estimated coefficients on the dummy variables for duplicate and missing cases (involving very small infringers) are statistically significant.
-Duplicate cases take much
+Duplicate cases take much longer to settle (13 months), which is not surprising since they are likely to be more complex.
+Interestingly, the Missing dummy indicates that cases that involve very small infringers (who have no patents in the same technology subclass as the infringed patent) settle faster, by about 1.1 months.

-18Given this variation, there is the possibility that the disputants may 'venue-shop' for courts sympathetic to their position, to the extent this is allowed by law.
-If this occurs and both parties are aware of court 'bias', this should facilitate earlier settlement (see Section 2.4).
+The model predicts that the reduction of uncertainty associated with the 'pro-patent bias' of the centralized appellate court should reduce the impact of fragmentation on dispute duration.
+In column (4) we introduce the interaction between Fragmentation and the CAFC dummy to test this prediction.
+We treat this as the baseline specification.
+The estimated coefficient on the interaction term is statistically significant and strongly confirms this prediction.
+The marginal effect of fragmentation prior to CAFC is -55.4, but after CAFC it drops to -7.2, and we reject that it is equal to zero (p-value = 0.03).
+Allowing for the interaction increases our estimate of the impact of CAFC on dispute duration.
+The net effect of CAFC, evaluated their position, to the extent this is allowed by law.
+If this occurs and both parties are aware of court 'bias', this should facilitate earlier settlement.
 However, there is no reason to believe that venue shopping should be correlated with our measures of fragmentation or complementarity, and thus it should not introduce any bias in the estimated coefficients on these variables.
 If the extent of venue-shopping changed at all after CAFC, we would expect it to have declined since there is less uncertainty about the outcome on appeal.
 Thus our estimate of the impact of CAFC on dispute duration should be conservative.